Police Battalion 314: Operational history

 Upon formation, while still in occupied Poland, Police Battalion 314 participated in the round-ups of Polish civilians for deportation to slave labour to Germany.
 Its actions quickly escalated to genocide while in the occupied Soviet Union.
 On 22 July, the battalion killed 214 Jews in a settlement near Kovel, including entire families.
 The orders came down from the regimental commander, who had referred to an order from Heinrich Himmler.

 During the summer months, the battalion took part in joint actions with the 1st SS Infantry Brigade of the Waffen-SS, both providing support and undertaking independent killings.
 The brigade's report of 19 August to the Command Staff Reichsführer-SS (SS operational staff set up for the invasion) noted that the battalion executed 25 Jews and 16 Ukrainians.
 It also referred to the unit's killing of 322 Jews in the town of Slavuta.
 The 21 August report detailed the battalion's killing of 367 Jews in a "cleansing action" while securing German supply lines, while the 22 August report noted that the unit executed 28 Ukrainians on charges of "arson".
 In the last week of August, the battalion killed a further 294 Jews.
 During the month, the unit killed at least 1,689 people in seven separate operations.

-During the massacre at Babi Yar, all three battalions of the regiment took part.
-The police cordoned off the area, while Sondercommando 4a and a platoon of Waffen-SS men did the shooting.
+During the September 1941 massacre at Babi Yar, all three battalions of the regiment took part.
+The police cordoned off the area, while Sonderkommando 4a and a platoon of Waffen-SS men did the shooting.
+In October 1941, Police Battalion 314, accompanied by Ukrainian auxiliary police, carried a large-scale massacre in Kirovograd (now Kropyvnytskyi); victims included 4,200 Jews and 600 prisoners of war.
+In January 1942, again accompanied by Sonderkommando 4a, the battalion took part in the shooting of 12,000 Kharkov Jews at the Drobytsky Yar, while several hundred were killed in gas vans.

 The killing activities of both the Einsatzgruppen detachments and the Police Regiment South slowed down the farther the Wehrmacht advanced, as more Jews were able to escape east and the density of the pre-war Jewish population was lower in Eastern Ukraine.
 Nonetheless, the murder operations continued, targeting Jews, communists and "suspicious elements".
 In July 1942, the regiment was redesignated as the 10th Police Regiment.